Winifred Ling, spoke with thehomeground.asia about failing marriages. Read on to find out her thoughts in the article below.

-Be willing to learn and change, recognising that there are skills that each of you can learn to deepen your relationship and connection.
-Instead of seeing your partner from your own perspective and being fixed on it, entertain the possibility of discovering new things about each other.
+Be willing to learn and change, recognising that there are skills that each of you can learn in order to deepen your relationship and connection.
+Instead of seeing your partner from your own perspective andforming your own conclusions, entertain the possibility of discovering new things about each other.
 Continue to work on being the best version of yourself for each other.
 Cultivate self-awareness so that you can continue to reveal your true self to your partner.

 Listen, summarise and validate

-The first rule in listening to each other is that you’re not talking at the same time!
-I observe this a lot in my couples.
+The first rule in listening to each other is that you’re not both talking at the same time!
+Unfortunately, I observe thecontrary a lot in my couples.
 After a while, both persons are talking at the same time and no one is listening.
-Always take turns to speak.
+Alwaystake turns to speak.
 To ensure that you are truly listening, make sure that you are able to summarise and validate the point or position of your partner to his/her satisfaction.
 Always check to see if you’ve heard each other’s side of the story correctly.
-This is the foundation of communication.
+This is the foundation of good communication.

 Much research has shown the importance of gratitude not only in the formation of a new relationship but also in the successful maintenance of these intimate bonds.
-Additionally, the experience of gratitude enables one to feel closer to your partner and leads to a greater satisfaction in the relationship.
-When you are grateful for your relationship, you’re less likely to compare yourself with someone else.
-Learning to focus on what is good in your partner and the relationship will fortify and deepen the relationship.
-Verbalise your gratitude to your partner frequently to lessen the feeling of being underappreciated.
+Additionally, the experience of gratitude enables you to feel closer to your partner thereby leading to a greater satisfaction in the relationship.
+When you are grateful for your relationship, you’re less likely to compare yourself or your partner with someone else.
+Learn to focus on what is good in your partner and the relationship will become stronger and deeper.
+Verbalise your gratitude to your partner frequently to minimise the feeling of being underappreciated.

 Do small things often